sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

         ).await.unwrap();
 ```

-The `surface` is used to create the `swap_chain`.
-Our `window` needs to implement [raw-window-handle](https://crates.io/crates/raw-window-handle)'s `HasRawWindowHandle` trait to access the native window implementation for `wgpu` to properly create the graphics backend.
-Fortunately, winit's `Window` fits the bill.
-We also need it to request our `adapter`.
+### Instance and Adapter

+The `instance` is the first thing you create when using wgpu.
+It's may purpose
+is to create `Adapter`s and `Surface`s.

+The `adapter` is a handle to our actual graphics card.
+You can use this get information about the graphics card such as its name and what backend the adapter uses.
+We use this to create our `Device` and `Queue` later.

 <div class="note">